 Continental crusts that collide form a convergent boundary also.
 When two continental crusts collide a large mountain range forms between the two crusts.
 The Himalayan Mountains are the result of a continental collision between the Indo-Australian Plate and the Eurasian Plate.

-These mountains formed when sedimentary and metamorphic rocks were uplifted creating fold mountains.
-The collision between these two mountain ranges continues and the Himalayan Mountains are still growing.
+The Himalayas is a mountain range that separates the Indian subcontinent and the Tibetan Plateau.
+These mountains formed when sedimentary and metamorphic rocks were uplifted creating fold mountains as the land was compacted.
+The collision between these two mountain ranges continues and the Himalayas are still growing.

 Check out Myrna Martin's award winning textbooks, e-books, videos and rock sets.
 The Kids Fun Science Bookstore covers a wide range of earth science topics.
 Click here to browse.